USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch04_science.md

 CMAQ Input Processors
 ---------------------

-CCTM uses data from other models and CMAQ input processing programs as input for model simulations (Figure 2-2).
+CCTM uses data from other models and CMAQ input processing programs as input for model simulations [Figure 2-2](#Figure2-2).

 <a id=Figure2-2></a>